Boxing icon Sylvester Stallone remains angry at the fact he was ousted from the royalties for his beloved Rocky franchise.

-“When I finally confronted them (in 1985 prior to Rocky IV), I said, ‘Does it bother you guys that I’ve written every word, I’ve choreographed it, I’ve been loyal to you, I’ve promoted it, directed it and I don’t have 1% that I could leave for my children?’
+“When I finally confronted them (in 1985 before Rocky IV), I said, ‘Does it bother you guys that I’ve written every word, I’ve choreographed it, I’ve been loyal to you, I’ve promoted it, directed it, and I don’t have 1% that I could leave for my children?’

 “And the quote was, ‘You got paid.’
 And that was the end of the conversation.”

-It’s quite astonishing that Stallone doesn’t have control of his own franchise, but as previously stated by WBN, that was standard practice during the 1970s.
+It’s quite astonishing that Stallone doesn’t have control of his franchise.
+But as previously stated by WBN, that was standard practice during the 1970s.

 Only recently have big-name actors been able to sign a percentage into their contracts.
 This is obviously why Stallone feels hard done by.

 WBN has been in contact with people close to what happened to Sylvester Stallone during that time.
-There’ll be an exclusive follow-up to this story in the coming days.
+Furthermore, Stallone is not the only one who feels wronged.